Nipah virus: Outbreaks of disease

-Nipah virus infection outbreaks have been reported in Malaysia, Singapore, Bangladesh and India.
-The highest mortality due to Nipah virus infection has occurred in Bangladesh, where outbreaks are typically seen in winter.
+Nipah virus infection outbreaks have been reported in Malaysia, Singapore, Bangladesh, and India.
+The highest mortality due to Nipah virus infection has occurred in Bangladesh, where outbreaks are typically seen in the winter.
 Nipah virus first appeared in 1998, in peninsular Malaysia in pigs and pig farmers.
 By mid-1999, more than 265 human cases of encephalitis, including 105 deaths, had been reported in Malaysia, and 11 cases of either encephalitis or respiratory illness with one fatality were reported in Singapore.

 In 2001, Nipah virus was reported from Meherpur District, Bangladesh and Siliguri, India.
 The outbreak again appeared in 2003, 2004 and 2005 in Naogaon District, Manikganj District, Rajbari District, Faridpur District and Tangail District.
 In Bangladesh there were also outbreaks in subsequent years.
 In September 2021, Nipah virus resurfaced in Kerala, India claiming the life of a 12-year-old boy.
-An outbreak of Nipah virus occurred during January and February 2023 in Bangladesh with a total of 11 cases (ten confirmed, one probable) resulting in 8 deaths, a case fatality rate of 73%.
+An outbreak of Nipah virus occurred during January and February 2023 in Bangladesh with a total of 11 cases (10 confirmed, 1 probable) resulting in 8 deaths, a case fatality rate of 73%.
 This outbreak resulted in the highest number of cases reported since 2015 in Bangladesh, and ten of the 11 cases during the 2023 outbreak had a confirmed history of consuming date palm sap.

 In July 2024, an outbreak was confirmed in Kerala state in India.
-A 14-year-old boy died and an additional 60 people were identified as being in the high-risk category of having the disease.
+A 14-year-old boy died, and an additional 60 people were identified as being in the high-risk category of having the disease.
+In January 2026, health authorities in West Bengal, India, moved to contain a confirmed Nipah virus outbreak after reporting five confirmed cases, including healthcare workers.

+In February 2026, a 25-year-old nurse in Kolkata, India, died of cardiac arrest after recovering from Nipah virus.